-User engagement tends to be one of the top KPIs organisations focus on to measure the success of their community.
+User engagement tends to be one of the top KPIs that organizations use to measure the success of their community.
 However, as Feverbee points out in their excellent explanation of the community lifecycle, it takes a while before users start engaging and actively contributing to your community.
-So in this blogpost I’d like to give you some pointers on how you can boost engagement for your online community.
+So in this blog post, I’d like to give you some pointers on how you can boost engagement for your online community.

 First things first

 It’s important to accept that in the first stages of community building, your members won’t be as active as you’d like them to be.
-Getting likes rather than comments is fine in the early stages.
-While the above chart states less than 50% of your members will be active, a more common theory is that for every user that is active you have 99 users that are lurking but not responding.
-Consider targeting for read-time and link clicks instead, just know you’re slowly working towards more in depth forms of engagement from your community.
-We will tell you more about realistic goal and KPI setting in a future article.
+For example, getting likes rather than comments is fine in the early stages.
+While the chart above states that less than 50% of your members will be active, a more common theory is that for every user that is active you have 99 users that are lurking but not responding.
+Consider measuring read-time and link clicks instead, in order to effectively measure a more in-depth form of engagement.
+Learn more about realistic goals and KPI settings with us!

 Plan your content

-Second, make sure that if you come up with a post schedule (you can use a content calendar for this), this way you are regularly sharing content with your community.
+You need come up with a posting schedule (you can use a content calendar for this) if you want to regularly share content with your community.
 Planning ahead and posting something new a few times a week gives users something to actually respond to!
 It will also help them understand when to come to the community for new content.
 You can post more or less frequently depending on the size of your community and how long your content remains active.

 - Start and/ or end with a question